fernicar/PQ_TINS_Edition/README.md

 ## Acknowledgments

 *   Special thanks to ScuffedEpoch for the [TINS](https://github.com/ScuffedEpoch/TINS) methodology and the initial example.
-*   Thanks to Eric Fredricksen and the original [ProgressQuest](https://bitbucket.org/grumdrig/pq/src/master/) project contributors for the original game – you are a legend.
+*   Thanks to Eric Fredricksen and the original [Progress Quest Web](https://bitbucket.org/grumdrig/pq-web) project contributors for the original game – you are a legend.
 *   Thanks to the PySide6 development team and community for their libraries and documentation.
 *   *(Your mention of AI assistants and VS Code extensions is fine here too if you wish to keep it)*
     *   Thanks to the AI assistants used during development for their contributions.